jedrzejkubica/GBA-centrality/README.md

 This repository contains scripts for _GBA (Guilt-by-association) centrality_.

-_GBA (Guilt-by-association) centrality_ is a network propagations algorithm for disease gene prioritization.
-The method assigns scores to genes that represent their likelihood of being causal for the phenotype.
-It takes into account the topology of the protein-protein interaction network (interactome) and prior knowledge about causal genes for the phenotype of interest.
+_GBA (Guilt-by-association) centrality_ is a network propagation algorithm for disease gene prioritization.
+The method assigns scores to genes that represent their likelihood of being causal for the phenotype of interest.
+It takes into account the topology of the protein-protein interaction network (interactome) and prior knowledge about causal genes for the phenotype.

 ## How to construct the human interactome